|Home Books Other Publications Research Research Students News Media CV Contact|

 Bridget Hutter is a Fellow of the Academy of Social Sciences, Fellow of the Royal Society of Arts, an alumnus of the World Economic Forum Network of Global Agenda Councils and Member of the Regulation & Governance Editorial Board.
-In 2010 she was appointed Trustee and Board Member of the think tank The Strategic Society Centre.
+In 2010 she was appointed Trustee and Board Member of the policy research centre The Strategic Society Centre.
 She is regularly involved in policy making discussions, with international bodies, business organizations, regulatory agencies and consumer groups.
 She has given advice to BALPA and the Civil Aviation Authority on the reporting culture amongst pilots; the Environment Agency on compliance and small businesses; HSE on compliance research and regulatory impact; the Pennington Inquiry into the 2005 South Wales E.coli outbreak on food regulation; the Pitt Review Team on regulation and natural disasters; and various regulators on risk-based regulation.
 She also speaks at conferences, meetings and to international groups on risk regulation issues.